"I was delighted to take part in a clinical trial as it has the potential to really help others in the future.”

 You see a doctor and have some tests before taking part.
 The tests might include:

-During treatment, you see the trial team every month for blood tests and a physical examination.
-This continues for a year.
-You then see them every 3 months.
+During treatment, you see the trial team for blood tests and physical examinations.
+You also have CT scans or MRI scans.

 When you finish treatment, you see the trial team every 6 months, for 5 years.